 |Introducing Jean Dible|

-Ms. Dible discovered business aviation a few years after founding her company, and her career path then turned skyward instead of laterally in her educational endeavors.
+Ms. Dible discovered business aviation a few years after founding her company in 2000, and her career path then turned skyward instead of laterally in her food safety educational endeavors.
 Many business aviation flight professionals, throughout the US, have been trained by Jean in food safety since 2007.
-After extended travel, Jean decided it would be more cost efficient for business aviation students to study aviation food safety in a self-paced online course.
-All classes become more expensive when a student has additional travel and hotel expenses plus the additional time to fly to a location for a classroom session.
+After extensive travel, Jean decided it would be more cost effective for business aviation students to study aviation food safety in a self-paced online course.
+All classes and courses become more expensive when students have additional travel and hotel expenses rather than taking an online course at their home base.

-Jean is currently a certified instructor and proctor for two national food safety and testing organizations in the US and has been since 2000; National Restaurant Association Foundation and The National Registry of Food Safety Professionals.
-In order to maintain Jean’s credentials to teach, she must keep up with the latest food safety information in the US, as well as passing recurring national instructor and proctor food safety exams for two national organizations.
-Jean is a member of the National Restaurant Association, the National Registry of Food Safety Professionals, NBAA and Women in Corporate Aviation.
+Jean is a certified instructor and proctor for two national food safety and testing organizations in the US and has been since 2000; National Restaurant Association Foundation and The National Registry of Food Safety Professionals.
+To maintain Jean’s credentials to teach, she must keep up with the latest food safety information in the US, as well as passing recurring national instructor and proctor food safety exams.
+Jean is a member of the National Restaurant Association, the National Registry of Food Safety Professionals, and NBAA.

 Food safety training is ongoing with continuous updates in research and data worldwide.
-General aviation food handlers are too often in a food safety SOS mode during a mission, and Jean's food safety training course should change that.
-Understanding food safety principles and updating one's knowledge periodically, should change the SOS mode from being reactive to proactive in the prevention of foodborne illness aboard an aircraft.
+General aviation food handlers are too often in a food safety SOS mode during a mission.
+Understanding food safety principles and updating one's knowledge, periodically, should change the SOS mode from being reactive to proactive in the prevention of foodborne illness aboard an aircraft.